 Our 2020 ranking of the top animation school program in Nebraska.
 For an explanation of the ranking criteria, click here.

 1. University of Nebraska – Lincoln, Lincoln, Nebraska

-Founded in 1869, University of Nebraska – Lincoln (UNL) serves more than 26,000 students enrolled in 150+ majors, 71 doctoral degree programs, 72 master's degree programs, and 32 graduate certificates.
+Founded in 1869, University of Nebraska – Lincoln (UNL) serves 25,332 undergraduate, graduate and professional students enrolled in 150+ majors, 71 doctoral degree programs, 72 master's degree programs, and 32 graduate certificates.
 Programs are offered through nine colleges, including the Hixson-Lied College of Fine and Performing Arts, which houses the Johnny Carson Center for Emerging Media Arts.